Control Algorithm in Optical Feedback Control

 where \(\vec{x}_{k}\) is the least norm solution of optical state.

-To evaluate \(\vec{u}\), the cost function (\(J(\vec{u})\)) at time \(k+1\) is defined to be:
+To evaluate \(\vec{u}\), the OIC approach uses a cost function (\(J(\vec{u})\)) at time \(k+1\) defined to be:

 \[J(\vec{u}) = \int_{\sigma \in \mathbb{O}} \vec{x}_{k+1}^{T}\textbf{Q}\vec{x}_{k+1} \ d\sigma + \rho^{2}\vec{u}^{T}\textbf{H}\vec{u},\]